Heteroflexibility: Research and views

 As of 2010, most studies of heteroflexibility have focused on young men and women, especially white women in the college environment.
 Research suggesting the influence of prenatal androgen exposure on female sexual identity places heteroflexibility on a continuum with bisexuality and lesbianism.
 Other studies have focused on social origins for the behavior, such as the shifting media presentation of bisexuality or the "socialization of the male interloper fantasy" in which a man is invited into a lesbian relationship as a third partner.

 Unlike "bisexual until graduation" and similar pejoratives, heteroflexibility is typically considered to have a positive connotation, and is often a self-applied label, although the use of the term as a pop-culture slur has been attested.

-Social scientists Hoy and London point out that some men who have occasional sex with other men nevertheless identify as heterosexual.
+Social scientists Hoy and London point out that some men who have sex with men (MSM) nevertheless identify as heterosexual.
 They may feel that occasional sex with men is a result of female unavailability, or that their same-sex attraction is infrequent enough to not affect their identity.
 They may claim that while they feel romantically, physically, and emotionally attracted to women, their attraction to men is purely sexual, lacking any emotional attraction.
-A heteroflexible management strategy for these men is to interpret their sexual practices with women to be more important than their sexual encounters with men.
-They may also see themselves as masculine while associating a same-sex-attracted identity with femininity.
-Some of the men and women who experience same-sex encounters while identifying as heterosexual do so to avoid the negative social consequences that come with identifying as a member of the LGBT community.
+A heteroflexible management strategy for these men is to interpret their sexual practices with women to be more important than their sexual encounters with men; they may also see themselves as masculine while associating a same-sex-attracted identity with femininity.
+Some of the men and women who experience same-sex encounters while identifying as heterosexual do so to avoid the negative social consequences that come with identifying as a member of the LGBTQ community.